9 Top Attractions & Places to Visit on the Amalfi Coast

 - Day Trip from Sorrento: The Full-Day Amalfi Coast Experience takes you through the quaint villages along this breathtaking coastline, with stops in the popular seaside town of Positano; the famous town of Amalfi; and the hilltop village of Ravello, where you can explore the gorgeous gardens of the 13th-century Villa Rufolo.

 - Day Trip from Naples: For a completely flexible itinerary tailored to your specific interests, the Private Tour: Sorrento, Positano, Amalfi, and Ravello Day Trip is a great option.
-See the sights from the comfort of a private chauffeur-driven car and stop wherever you like to take pictures and explore these four picturesque villages.
+Sightsee from the comfort of a private chauffeur-driven car, and stop wherever you like to take pictures and explore these four picturesque villages.